tbenthompson/cutde/docs/README-tmpl.md

 # Python + CUDA TDEs from Nikkhoo and Walter 2015

-CUDA and OpenCL-enabled fullspace and halfspace triangle dislocation elements.
-Benchmarked at 130 million TDEs per second.
-Based on the [original MATLAB code from Nikhoo and Walter 2015.](https://volcanodeformation.com/software).
+**cutde**: CUDA, OpenCL C++ enabled fullspace and halfspace triangle dislocation elements (TDEs), benchmarked at 130 million TDEs per second. `cutde` is a translation and optimization of the [original MATLAB code from Nikhoo and Walter 2015.](https://volcanodeformation.com/software).
 In addition to the basic pair-wise TDE operations for displacement and strain, `cutde` also has:
 * all pairs matrix construction functions.
 * matrix free functions for low memory usage settings.
 * block-wise functions that are especially helpful in an FMM or hierarchical matrix setting.
-* a CUDA adaptive cross approximation implementation for building hierarchical matrices.
+* an adaptive cross approximation implementation for building hierarchical matrices.

 See below for basic usage and installation instructions.
 For more realistic usage examples, please check out [the TDE sequence in the BIE book](https://tbenthompson.com/book/tde_intro.html).
 You'll find examples of using all the above variants.